OpenDSA/OpenDSA/RST/en/PL/Environment.rst

 mapping from identifiers (e.g., "x" and "g") to denoted values.

 The types of denoted values vary from programming language to programming language.
-In SLang1, the only types of denoted value are numbers and closures.
+In SLang 1, the only types of denoted value are numbers and closures.

 As usual, we will represent these denoted values with arrays whose first